besthor/difficult_system_engineering_projects_guides/SSH/complete-project_guide.md

 `ssh-keygen -t rsa -b 4096 -f ~/.ssh/school`

-YOUR PASSPHRASE SHOULD BE: betty
+Your PASSPHRASE shoud BE: betty

 `ls -a`